Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise

-Furthermore, we show that the diffusion coefficient can be equivalently given by the Green-Kubo formula.
+Finally, we also show that the diffusion coefficient can be equivalently given by the Green-Kubo formula.
 The latter is defined as the space-time variance of the current at equilibrium, which is only formal in the sense that a double limit (in space and time) has to be taken.
 As in \cite{MR2448630}, where the disordered harmonic chain is perturbed by a stronger energy conserving noise, we prove here that the limit exists, and that the homogenization effect occurs for the Green-Kubo formula: for almost every realization of the disorder, the thermal conductivity exists, is independent of the disorder, is positive and finite.
-Finally, let us introduce $\gamma>0$ the intensity of the flip noise, and $\lambda >0$ the intensity of the exchange noise.
-We denote the diffusion coefficient by $D(\lambda,\gamma)$ when obtained through the variational formula in the Varadhan's method, and by $\overline D(\lambda,\gamma)$ when defined through the Green-Kubo formula.
-Then, we rigorously prove that the two conductivities are equal: $D(\lambda,\gamma)=\overline D(\lambda,\gamma)$, when the two intensities $\lambda,\gamma$ are positive.
+This allows us to prove that the diffusion coefficient $D$ obtained through the variational formula in Varadhan's method, and the coefficient $\overline D$ defined through the Green-Kubo formula, are actually equal: $ D=\overline D$.

 To conclude this introduction, we introduce in more details the model on which this article focuses.
 As explained earlier, we consider here an infinite harmonic hamiltonian system described by the sequence $\{p_x,r_x\}_{x \in \Z}$, where $p_x$ stands for the momentum of the oscillator at site $x$, and $r_x$ represents the distance between oscillator $x$ and oscillator $x+1$.
 Each atom $x \in \Z$ has a mass $M_x >0$, thus the velocity of atom $x$ is given by $p_x/{M_x}$.
 We assume the disorder $\mathbf M:=\{M_x\}_{x \in \Z}$ to be a collection of real i.i.d.~positive random variables such that